compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 ---
 layout: post
 title: "ARCS Lab Windows PC Setup"
-tags: ["list", "of", "tags"]
+tags: ["windows", "setup", "how to","installation"]
 author: "Anjali Nuggehalli"
-"Here's how we set up a Windows PC to use with various applications"

 ---

+Here's how we set up a Windows PC to use with various applications!

 # AppInstaller and WinGet